TritonDataCenter/v8plus/README.md

 function.
 Such functions may be attached by JavaScript code as in the event emitter example above.
 The effects of using this function to call a native method are undefined.

+As JavaScript functions must be called from the event loop thread, `v8plus_method_call()` contains logic to determine whether we are in the correct context or not.
+If we are running on some other thread we will queue the request and sleep, waiting for the event loop thread to make the call.
+In the simple case, where we are already in the correct thread, we make the call directly.

 ## FAQ